EOSgithub/linked-blog-starter-md/EH - Relic Compendium.md

 ---

 Apocalypse Set (Usable by: Bard or Performance 7+) Endless Symphony T1: Your pool of bardic inspiration dies (d6) is set to Charisma modifier + 1.
-If you didn't have one, you gain one and you duality die of fear becomes a d12.
+If you didn't have one, you gain one and you duality dies become d8 & d12.

 Edritch Choir T1: You learn 2 eldritch melodies.
 You gain one additional bardic inspiration die (d6).
 You can replace an eldritch melody you know by succeding on a Charisma saving throw, suffering a short term madness on a failure.